 Find numerous Veterinarians in India from the comfort of your home on Lybrate.com.
-You will find Veterinarians with more than 43 years of experience on Lybrate.com.
+You will find Veterinarians with more than 41 years of experience on Lybrate.com.
 You can find Veterinarians online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Gauri More

 Treatments For Birds

 Neurosurgery In Dogs And Cats

 Submit a review for Dr. Gauri MoreYour feedback matters!